unilaiva/unilaiva-songbook/README.md

 Printing
 --------

-You can simply print the main document, `mielikinetiikka-songbook.pdf`.
+You can simply print the main document, `unilaiva-songbook.pdf`.
 It is of A5 size.

 If printing double sided, ensure that the pages face each other in such a way